 There’s also a CVD, or chemical vapor deposition process that involves creating a carbon plasma (similar to that of Bolotowsky), which forms on the diamond seed and deposits carbon atoms into a stone.
 This is how stones were created by Apollo Moon Enterprises of Derry Township, Pennsylvania, and Apollo Diamond Inc., in Washington State.
 Stones created through this method look and feel like mined diamonds and will likely be the most flawless and purest of all lab-grown diamonds.
 They can, however, only reach about 60 percent of the size of naturally occurring diamonds due to limits on crystal growth rates during the manufacturing processes known as “pulling.”
 However, this may change given advancements in technology, such as Element Six.

 Currently, lab-grown diamonds are used by the diamond trade to bring costs down on stones that may have been shaped or treated in other ways, which reduces their value or desirability.
 For example, an elongated stone would be more cost-effective to create than a round and brilliant cut.
 They also provide the manufacturer with the ability to control specific types of coloration, such as yellow (which can be achieved through irradiation).
 Lab-grown diamonds were hailed as a wonder product when they first began hitting store shelves in the late 1990s; since then, however, it has become evident that these stones do not command the same price as naturally occurring diamonds – at least not yet.
 And while consumers aren’t willing to pay the same price for lab-grown diamonds, manufacturers and jewelers still rely on the stones to profit due to demand.
 The diamond market typically works like this: supply and demand decide the value.
-Due to the lower availability of stones relative to demand (such as during the holiday season), there is the increased value placed upon natural diamonds; likewise, when supply outweighs that of demand (such as following the holiday rush), then prices decrease due to devaluation of the product.
+Due to the lower availability of stones relative to demand (such as during the holiday season), there is an increased value placed upon natural diamonds; likewise, when supply outweighs that of demand (such as following the holiday rush), then prices decrease due to devaluation of the product.

 There are currently over 100 businesses involved in producing lab-grown diamonds, which include both public and private companies such as HPHT Diamonds Inc., Apollo Moon Enterprises, Apollo Diamond, Gemesis Corporation, C3 Jianali Ltd., Pure Grown Diamonds Ltd., LeLacheur FACTORY, Vitro Diamonds, and Algordanza.
 The largest manufacturers are Apollo Moon Enterprises in Pennsylvania, Element Six in the UK, C3 Jianali Ltd. in Australia, LeLacheur FACTORY in Switzerland, Pure Grown Diamonds Ltd., based in Hong Kong, and China’s Harries & Bates Pty Ltd.